selivan/opvn-2uplinks-failover/README.md

+# DESCRIPTION

 Failover for OpenVPN L3 channel from client with 2 uplinks.
-Default route is never switched, VPN channels over every uplink and some routing magic.

-It's yet scruffy, I will finish and describe well it later.
+VPN channels with similar routes are established over both uplinks.
+If VPN connection fails, routes are deleted.

+You can not get this behaviour with config 'route' option, this is why you need scripts.